atellmer/spawn-x/README.md

 });
 ```

 update() method for updates zone.
+If zone will be equal '*', this method replaces app state on new state and apply all callbacks without checking.
+It is may be useful to implementation something like time traveling and others.
 Returns instance object for chaining.
 ```javascript
 // Signature:
 update(zone: string, data: any): instance